FoundryApp/foundry-cli/README.md

 # [OPTIONAL]
 # A path to a service account for your Firebase project.
-# See <TODO:URL> for more info on how to obtain your service account.
+# See https://github.com/FoundryApp/foundry-cli#field-serviceAcc for more info on how to obtain your service account.
 serviceAcc: path/to/service/account.json